Frequently Asked Questions

-Although a few studies have shown that black cohosh may improve menopausal symptoms, most well-controlled studies with black cohosh have shown no consistent benefit.
-A recent year-long study comparing black cohosh to red clover, hormone replacement therapy (HRT), and placebo (sugar pill) showed no benefit.
-The number of hot flashes initially decreased for women in all groups during this study, though after six months, women taking black cohosh actually had more severe hot flashes than women taking placebo.
+Black cohosh may not be safe and is not recommended.
+Several reports have linked black cohosh to liver damage (liver failure or autoimmune hepatitis).
+Although a few studies have shown that black cohosh may improve menopausal symptoms, most well-controlled studies have shown no consistent benefit.
+A recent study found that after six months, women taking black cohosh actually had more severe hot flashes than women taking placebo.

 Q. Can IsoRel be taken along with other nutritional supplements?

 Yes, IsoRel can be taken along with most other nutritional supplements.
 If you have questions about taking IsoRel with other supplements, please call toll-free (888)899-3899, x4 or email

 information page to check whether your medication may interact with the nutrients in this product.